Marin City Pond Flood Reduction Project

 About

 The purpose of the Marin City Pond Flood Reduction Project is to make several improvements to the stormwater drainage and pond system .
-This includes a new pump station near Highway 101 to improve drainage out of the pond to the bay.
+This includes a new pump station at the pond to improve drainage out of the pond to the bay.

 The initial plan was for a trenchless installation of the culvert.
 After further geotechnical analysis in August 2021, this approach was found to be technically infeasible.
 Issues around the subsurface soils make trenchless installation risky and prone to failure.